Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

 \subsection{Surface recovery from noisy samples}

-The analysis in Section \ref{nonminimal} shows that when the support of the surface is small, the feature matrix is low rank.
+The analysis in Section \ref{nonminimal} shows that when the bandwidth of the surface is small, the feature matrix is low rank.
 In practice, the sampling points are usually corrupted with some noise.
 We denote the noisy sampling set by $\mathbf{Y}=\mathbf{X}+\mathbf{N}$, where $\mathbf{N}$ is the noise.
 We propose to exploit the low-rank nature of the feature matrix to recover it from noisy measurements.
 Specifically, when the sampling set $\mathbf{X}$ is corrupted by noise, the points will deviate from the original surface, and hence the features will cease to be low rank.
+We impose a nuclear norm penalty on the feature maps that will push the feature vectors to a subspace.
+Since the feature vectors are related to the original points by the exponential mapping, the original points will move to the surface.
+In practice it is difficult to compute the feature map.
+We hence rely on an iterative reweighted least-squares algorithm, coupled with the \emph{kernel-trick}, to avoid the computation of the features.
+Since the cost function is non-linear (due to the non-linear kernel), we use steepest descent-like algorithm to minimize the cost function.
+We note that each iteration of this algorithm has similarities to non-local means algorithms, which first estimate the weight/Laplacian matrix from the patches, followed by a smoothing.
+We also note that this approach has conceptual similarities to kernel low-rank algorithms used in MRI and computer vision \cite{muller2001introduction,nakarmi2017kernel}.
+These algorithms rely on explicit polynomial mappings, low-rank approximation of the features, followed by the analytical evaluation of the pre-images that is possible for polynomial kernels.

 We pose the denoising as:

 where we use the nuclear norm of the feature matrix of the sampling set as a regularizer.
 Unlike traditional convex nuclear norm formulations, the above scheme is non-convex.